DeschutesDesignGroupLLC/perscom-docs/docs/components/tasks.md

 assign tasks to personnel, monitor task progress, and ensure compliance with established policies and procedures.
 Whether you need to track daily routines, maintenance tasks, or special assignments, the Tasks feature provides a flexible and customizable solution to meet your organizational needs.
 With this feature, organizations can increase efficiency, reduce errors, and improve accountability by keeping track of task assignments and progress in real-time.
-Whether you are managing a small unit or a large organization, our Tasks feature gives you the tools you need to ensure that your personnel stay on track and meet your organizational goals.

 ## External Integration